 Gluten exposure is one of the most common reasons for continued fatigue in celiac disease.
-Even if a person thinks he/she is following a strict gluten-free diet, it’s always helpful to review practices for dining out safely, and consider new sources of possible cross contamination in the kitchen.
+Even if a person thinks he/she is following a strict gluten-free diet, it’s always helpful to review practices for dining out safely, and consider new sources of possible cross contact in the kitchen.
 Take a few minutes to recheck labels of food and supplements, recheck medications, and make sure all flour, grain and grain-based products (such as amaranth, quinoa pasta, etc.) are labeled gluten-free.
 Consider following www.glutenfreewatchdog.org to keep informed of gluten-free products that have been tested for gluten contamination via the best testing protocols.
 These are just a few examples of ways to make sure gluten is not sneaking into your diet.

 There are many other reasons for fatigue, including thyroid conditions or other medical conditions, an unbalanced diet, nutritional deficiencies such as magnesium and vitamin D or iron, folate and B12 which can lead to anemia, poor sleep quality, depression, reactions to medications, food intolerances or food allergies, inadequate or excessive exercise, and stress, among many others.
 Fatigue can also be caused by other comorbid conditions, such as small intestinal bacterial overgrowth (SIBO), an overgrowth of bacteria in the small intestine that disrupts the digestive tract.
 SIBO can lead to nutritional deficiencies and many gastrointestinal symptoms, as well as fatigue.